Retrieving all possible values for a field via a RESTlet

 if (!recordType || !fieldId) {

-return { error: 'Missing recordType or fieldId parameter.' };
+response.message = 'Missing recordType or fieldId parameters.';

 }